 A fuse’s purpose in this world is to protect your car’s wiring, so in a way, we should be happy it blows, but I never am.
 Fuses are rated by how much current they can handle before they blow, it’s mission-critical the fuse size is correct.

 Fuses are rated by amps, it’s a measurement of how much energy can flow through the fuse element before it burns out.

 You can tell the amp rating of a fuse in two ways:

 - By color – Fuses are color coded (see chart)

 - By amp number – Amp rating stamped into fuse body

 What is a blown fuse?

 Turning on a light or motor causes energy (known as current or amp draw) to flow in a circuit which also causes heat to occur naturally.
 Your circuit needs to be protected from excessive heat.
 And that’s the fuses job.

-Fuses contain a fine metal strip that’s designed to melt above it’s rated amp draw.
-When a circuit is designed, factors such as size of the load (motor, light etc.), wire size, wire length, voltage etc. dictate how much heat a circuit will produce.
+Fuses contain a fine metal strip that’s designed to melt above its rated amp draw.
+When a circuit is designed, factors such as the size of the load (motor, light, etc.), wire size, wire length, voltage, etc. dictate how much heat a circuit will produce.

 Conversely, if the fuse fitted to the circuit is too small, it will cause the fuse to blow, below the circuit’s capacity.
 That results in the fuse blowing every time the load is turned on.